Home » Reviews » Gear and Accessories » Indoor/Dry Fire Training » Mantis X10 Elite Review

 When you swipe to the left, you’ll be taken to a shot chart that looks like a bullseye target.
 In the center, it will give you the average score of all of your shots.
 This screen also shows you if any of your shots were off target and where they landed with red marks.

 On this same screen, the Mantis app will let you know if you did a good job overall or provide you with possible causes for your ‘less than perfect’ performance.
-You can tap the possible causes and the Mantis app will provide a short text description of what went wrong and how to fix it, along with images or videos of what is right or wrong.
+You can tap the possible causes, and the Mantis app will provide a short text description of what went wrong and how to fix it, along with images or videos of what is right or wrong.

 Going one step further, you can tap on any of the red areas around the bullseye target and the app will give you reasons why your shots (live or dry) landed in those specific spots and how to fix the issue with images or video.